M-Ivan/web3-be-template-nestjs/README.md

 Endpoint replies with a cookie `sessionId` with the id of the session in the redis cache instance.
 This session expires at the `.env` specified `APP_AUTH_LOGIN_EXPIRES_SECONDS` variable and will be validated on each request where the route is protected by the [`@Authenticate`](#authenticate-route-decorator) decorator

-Try it with the online myEtherWallet [sign message feature](https://www.myetherwallet.com/wallet/sign)!
+Try it with the online etherescan [sign message feature](https://etherscan.io/verifiedSignatures#)!

 ### Authenticate route decorator